Which Electric Vehicle Charger should you install at your house?

-Which is the best Electric Vehicle (EV) Charging station for me to install at my house?
+Which is the best Electric Vehicle (EV) Charging station to install at your house?
 This is a question we get asked on a daily basis by new EV drivers or those considering the swap to an EV.
 Given the interest in EV’s being generated by existing models such a the Tesla Model S, BMW i3, Nissan Leaf as well as future models such as the Tesla Model 3, Hyundai Ioniq and Renault ZOE we thought the team at EVSE Australia could break down things to the most simplistic level to the two key questions:

 This is the most important question to answer as the EV you drive will determine which charger is most suitable.
 Currently, BMW, Nissan, Mitsubishi, Mercedes, Volvo and Porsche all utilize a Type 1 (J7112) plug whereas Tesla, Hyundai, Renault & Jaguar use a Type 2 (Mennekes) plug.